Kandimus/simpleshuffler/README.md

 # simpleshuffler
-The simple shuffler for shuffling lines in source files
+A simple shuffler designed to shuffle lines in source code files